 Diagnostic Approaches to Pleural Effusions

 The chest radiograph is usually the first diagnostic tool used for assessing a pleural effusion.
-An effusion that causes blunting of the costophrenic angle in the posteroanterior view usually has a fluid ...
+An effusion that causes blunting of the costophrenic angle in the posteroanterior view usually has a fluid volume of ...